MPI-SHH-SummerSchool/dlce-material/Introduction to Linguistic & Cultural Evolution/README.md

 In this folder, you'll find the material for our class.
 If you have time, please read the key reference article that will give you some insight into the topic.

-I will add the presentation slides after the class, so that you can check out all the links and references.
+I also added the presentation slides so that you can check out all the links and references.

 The class will be recorded so you can watch it (again) later.
 I will add the link here as soon as it is available.